Double-Entry Bookkeeping Explained (Plainly)

 Start freeHow Vuuv helps

-Vuuv keeps the bookkeeping approachable by organizing your money into income and expense categories rather than asking you to post debits and credits by hand.
-For most freelancers and small businesses that is exactly the right level of detail, and your profit and loss and other reports build straight from those categories.
-When your accountant wants the underlying detail, you can hand over a clean export instead of a shoebox.
+Vuuv runs a full double-entry ledger under the hood, so your books always balance, while you work in plain income and expense categories instead of posting debits and credits by hand.
+You get an automatically created chart of accounts, general ledger, trial balance, and balance sheet, and your profit and loss and other reports build straight from the ledger.
+When your accountant wants the underlying detail, you can hand over a clean journal export instead of a shoebox.

 Frequently asked questions